What Is Trigger Finger?

-Trigger finger can happen in response to “overuse” activities that require repeated gripping or pinching.
+Trigger finger can be caused by “overuse” activities that require repeated gripping or pinching.
 It is more common in people whose work or other activities require gripping tools (such as a dentist or hygienist) or other repetitive tasks for long periods of time.
-Health conditions like rheumatoid arthritis and diabetes can also cause it.
+Other causes include health conditions like rheumatoid arthritis and diabetes.
 It’s also not uncommon for it to occur without a known cause.

 Resting your finger is the first step in treating your trigger finger.
 Wearing a finger splint such as the Oval-8 Finger Splint rests your finger by limiting your finger motion, giving your finger a chance to heal.
 Oval-8’s can be worn during the day and at night.

 If your symptoms continue, your healthcare provider may also prescribe anti-inflammatories or a steroid injection.
-If your trigger finger still does not improve, surgery may be recommended.Like what you’ve read?
+If it still does not improve, surgery may be recommended.Like what you’ve read?
 Click here to subscribe to the blog!

 Want to Learn More About Oval-8 Finger Splints?

 Click on the image below